dan046/100-days-of-code/log.md

 ### Day 15: August 07, 2023

-**Today's Progress**: JavaScript Refresher Fundamentals: Object Exercises - Familiarizing the concepts in creating objects, asking the necessary questions like, "What properties I put in these objects?", Drilling more Constructor and Factory Function Exercises.
+**Today's Progress**: JavaScript Refresher Fundamentals: Object Exercises
+1. Familiarizing the concepts in creating objects
+2. asking the necessary questions like, "What properties I put in these objects?"
+3. Drilling more Constructor and Factory Function Exercises.

 **Thoughts**
 I honestly thought creating objects is easy since I already am doing ReactJS, but then I realized things are more complex than they are, I've seen these pop up here and then and quite honestly, I've never been confused about constructor and factory functions.
 Constructor functions are confusing.
 Aren't you suppose to use class based